 An air freight shipment is considerably more expensive than the same volume of sea freight cargo.
-This is mainly due to the capacity available on a plane, the higher fuel consumption, and operational costs of a plane.
+This is mainly due to the capacity available on a plane, the higher fuel consumption, and the operational costs of a plane.

-Due to the volume of cargo a ship can carry at once, as compared to an aircraft, the freight cost by sea freight is much cheaper than air.
+Due to the volume of cargo a ship can carry at once, compared to an aircraft, the freight cost by sea freight is much cheaper than air.

-However, the same ship may not be able to call at smaller ports due to size, which means the container should move further to the final destination by road or rail or barge or any mix of these modes.
+However, the same ship may not be able to call at smaller ports due to size, which means the container should move further to the final destination by road or rail or barge, or any mix of these modes.

 Air cargo involves minimal handling.

-On top of that, airport regulations are controlled quite strictly and these regulations include the storage, handling, and securing of your cargo.
+On top of that, airport regulations are controlled quite strictly, and these regulations include the storage, handling, and securing of your cargo.

-As air freight volumes are considerably smaller than sea freight and handled quicker, there may not be congestion at the airports as compared to the long queues at the sea ports.
+As air freight volumes are considerably smaller than sea freight and handled quicker, there may not be congestion at the airports compared to the long queues at the sea ports.